learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is difference between async or defer keyword in JavaScript?
+## Q 15.10.
+What is difference between async or defer keyword in JavaScript?

 **1. async Attribute**